TeamWicket/Twilio-BCP-CallTree/README.md

 ### PostgreSQL settings

-By default the application runs off an in memory H2 database, however it is compliant with an external PostgreSQL database to ensure persistance longer term and outside of a demo.
+By default the application runs off an in memory H2 database, however it is compliant with an external PostgreSQL database to ensure persistance longer term and outside of a demo environment.
 This can be done by:

 1. Downloading a PostgreSQL Database here: https://www.postgresql.org/
 2. Modify the `application-live.properties` in the `calltree-core/src/main/resources/` folder